Accounting Conservation Framework

 3.2 The Fundamental Accounting Identity

-Proposition 3.1 (Equity Dynamics from Conservation)
+Theorem 3.1 (Equity Dynamics from Conservation)

-To prove: The dynamics of equity satisfy the continuity equation with source terms: $$ \frac{dE}{dt} = -\mathbf{J}_E + S \tag{3.5} $$ where $\mathbf{J}_E$ is net equity outflow (dividends minus earnings) and $S$ represents external capital transactions (issuance minus buybacks).
+Theorem (Derived): Given that assets and liabilities each satisfy conservation laws, the dynamics of equity necessarily satisfy: $$ \frac{dE}{dt} = -\mathbf{J}_E + S \tag{3.6} $$ where $\mathbf{J}_E$ is net equity outflow and $S$ represents external capital transactions.

 Proof: